Getting Started Guide

 Introduction to Moodle

-Moodle is the learning management system of the Lane Community College and the location where you will be able to view the content of your on-line courses.
+Moodle is the learning management system used by Lane Community College and the way you will interact with the online content of your courses.
 To learn more about Moodle and how it is used for Lane Community College courses, please review the course below:

 Course Structure

 This course is broken into weekly modules.
-The modules start on Sunday and end on the following Saturday.
+The modules start on Sunday and end on Saturday.
 Every week is broken into three sections: Overview, Resources, and Activities.

 Overview

-Each week includes an overview page that must be read before reviewing the resources and completing the assigned activities.
-The overview will include an introduction to the week's topics, a list of the week's learning objectives, a list of required and supplemental resources, and detailed instructions for any activities and assignments.
+Each week includes an overview page for you to read before reviewing the resources and completing the assigned activities.
+The overview will include an introduction to the week's topics, a list of the week's learning objectives and an overview of activities for the week.

 Resources

-Learning resources will be listed under Required and Supplemental subheadings.
-Reviewing required resources is mandatory.
-Supplemental resources are suggested if you want to get additional information about a topic.
+Learning resources will be listed with links to those that are available online.
 Resources may include links to online articles, text listing offline reading assignments, videos, or other types of learning materials.

 Activities